ManojLingala/AGLCodingChallengeFrontEnd/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-This UI project is created with React JS.

 It connects with **.NET Core API** to get list of gender of owners with cats.